-Therefore, most time series modelling techniques can be written in Excel.
+Therefore, most time series modeling techniques can be written in Excel.
 Obviously, the computation time is slower than the equivalent in R or Python, but if you have the stomach, you can still do it.
 Some users have created advanced AI algorithms using VBA code, such as artificial neural networks in Excel.
 However, the fact remains that a spreadsheet is still subject to many sources of error regardless of whether the forecasting model is good.

 In summary, Excel is an easy-to-learn platform for once-off calculations, but for any calculation that needs to be repeated and even done by multiple people, Excel is a bad choice.

 So, what is the ultimate forecasting solution?
 As mentioned between the lines you need a solid database technology and a real programming language to write your model.
 This requires some initial investment in resources because employees need training.
 However, in the end, it really pays off in terms of better and more reliable forecasts and less work.

 A number of sophisticated alternatives exist.
 Like programming your own solution in R, C++, or Python.
 This, however, requires considerable programming skills and mathematical knowledge to create a basic forecasting model.

 We know that not all WFM professionals possess these skills.
 That is why you need forecasting software, that can incorporate this knowledge and give the forecasters time to work on what they are really good at performing business analysis.
 At CCmath we have an all-in-one solution that incorporates all this hard knowledge in a single software: CCforecast.

 If you want to learn more about our solution, please contact us by clicking here.